 Please contact the faculty leader, Professor Patrizia Farina (email@example.com) for additional information.

-Students will begin with one week of classes at WCSU in Danbury before leaving on a two week trip to Italy where they will receive 2-3 hours of instruction per day.
-Classes will be conducted at the Florence University of the Arts, a modern, state of the art facility in central Florence.
-The Tuscany region is considered to be the birthplace of the Italian language and home to the most pure dialect of the language.
-Indeed, it was here that Dante penned the great work of Italian literature, the Divine Comedy.
-The city is home to a plethora of historical and artistic landmarks, such as the Medici Palace, the Ponte Vecchio, the Galleria degli Uffizi and Michelangelo’s David, making it an ideal location to explore Italian language and culture.
-In addition to language classes, field trips to Roma, Pisa, Lucca (a gorgeous walled city where some of Italy’s finest olive oil is produced), and/or San Gimignano (known for its medieval towers and artisan shops), as well as a hands-on Italian cooking class, will be included in the program cost (Final arrangements are still being made so specific locations may change.
-Please check back later).
-Students will be housed in double-apartments within walking distance of the school.
+The program will begin with one week of classes at WCSU in Danbury before leaving on a three week trip to Italy.
+Classes in Florence, the capital of Tuscany region, will be conducted at the Florence University of the Arts, a modern, state of the art facility in the historic center.
+Florence is the cradle of Italian Renaissance where such giants as Michelangelo, Leonardo da Vinci and Donatello lived and worked.
+It was here that Dante penned the great work of Italian literature, the Divine Comedy .
+The city offers a plethora of historical and artistic landmarks, such as the Medici Palace, the Ponte Vecchio , the Galleria degli Uffizi and Michelangelo’s David, making it an ideal location to explore Italian language and culture.
+In addition to language classes, the program offers immersion in Italian culture through multiple visits and field trips to places of interest and surrounding medieval towns.
+A hands-on Italian cooking class, our students’ favorite, is one of the staples of the program.
+It is included at no additional cost.
+Students will be housed in apartments within walking distance of the school.

 Itinerary and Fees:

 The travel fee is $3750.00* (at this point still subject to change).
 WCSU tuition and fees are extra.
 The travel fee is due in three installments:

 1. Pay $1200* by September 25, 2018.
 Applications are due on this date as well.

 Applications and checks should be dropped off addressed to: